 The best way to get into the holiday spirit is a train ride with Santa and Ms. Claus along the Boulder Branch Line.
 If you’re passing through Boulder City with the kids (or by yourself) during December, you have to take this playful 40-minute ride.
 Along the way, you’ll get to visit a toy train exhibit, take a photo on Santa’s sleigh, put a letter in the North Pole mailbox, and see an authentic train depot gift store

-Every December, Boulder City’s Chamber of Commerce puts on a parade to kick off the holidays.
+Every December, Boulder City’s Chamber of Commerce puts on Santa's Electric Night Parade to kick off the holidays.
 You can catch the parade cruising down Main Street.
 You’ll feel the charm of good, old-fashioned holiday spirit.
-The beautifully lit floats, bands and performances travel through the historic district.
+The beautifully lit floats, bands, and performances travel through the historic district.
 The timing is perfect so that afterward, you can keep the festivities going.
 The Parade of Lights happens that night at Lake Mead, where the lake is lit up with holiday cheer.